|

 cups on at the end of the day.
 You can facilitate this

-by keeping the bulking material handy like in a covered
+by keeping the bulking material handy in a covered

 trash can or some kind of container near the toilet.